MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/delete-column-datatable.md

   - enduser
 ---

-# Delete a column from a datatable
+# Delete columns from a datatable

 Although Power Automate doesn't provide a direct way to delete columns from datatables, this functionality is feasible with the following workaround: